113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--catalog CATALOG</dt>
   <dd>The catalog name or ID.</dd>
+  <dt>--account-group ACCOUNT GROUP</dt>
+  <dd>The account group name or ID.
+This only applies to enterprise accounts.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>Specifies output format.
-Default is terminal-friendly and the only supported alternative is JSON.
-For example: `--output json`</dd>
+Default is terminal-friendly and the only supported alternative is JSON, for example, `--output json`.</dd>
   </dl>

 ### Output